 The health benefits of walking tend to come from regularity rather than effort.

 Short walks done most days often feel more supportive over time than sporadic intense workouts.
-Many people notice that daily walking helps reduce stiffness, support digestion, and improve sleep quality.
+A 15-minute walk after lunch may not feel dramatic in the moment, but over months it can quietly support digestion, reduce stiffness, and improve sleep quality.

 Walking at a pace that feels natural helps the habit remain sustainable, which is often more important than distance or speed.